grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 ### Query variable

-CloudWatch Datasource Plugin provides the following queries you can specify in the `Query` field in the Variable edit view.
+CloudWatch data source plugin provides the following queries you can specify in the `Query` field in the Variable edit view.
 They allow you to fill a variable's options list with things like `region`, `namespaces`, `metric names` and `dimension keys/values`.

-In place of `region` you can specify `default` to use the default region configured in the datasource for the query, e.g. `metrics(AWS/DynamoDB, default)` or `dimension_values(default, ..., ..., ...)`.
+In place of `region` you can specify `default` to use the default region configured in the data source for the query, e.g. `metrics(AWS/DynamoDB, default)` or `dimension_values(default, ..., ..., ...)`.

 Read more about the available dimensions in the [CloudWatch  Metrics and Dimensions Reference](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html).